Shijingwen/Shijingwen.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        Hi there,
+	I'm a Ph.D. candidate in Computer Science and Engineering at Michigan State University.

+	My research focuses on securing and advancing mobile systems that support communication for 7.1 billion users globally.
+From the inception of 1G in 1979 to the future of 6G, each new generation of mobile networks brings not only exciting innovations but also subtle security challenges.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+	As a white hat hacker, I uncover vulnerabilities in mobile devices, wireless access networks, and core networks.
+Additionally, I utilize a variety of machine learning, deep learning, and statistical techniques to explore the complex interplay of science and technology in mobile networks.

         Please reach out to collaborate 😃
     design: